ICL Research Profile

 Evolve, a collaborative effort between ICL and the University of Houston, expands the capabilities of Open MPI to support the NSF’s critical software-infrastructure missions.
 Core challenges include: extending the software to scale to 10,000–100,000 processes; ensuring support for accelerators; enabling highly asynchronous execution of communication and I/O operations, and ensuring resilience.
 Part of the effort involves careful consideration of modifications to the MPI specification to account for the emerging needs of application developers on future extreme-scale systems.

 So far, Evolve efforts have involved exploratory research for improving different performance aspects of the Open MPI library.
 Notably, this has led to an efficiency improvement in multi-threaded programs using MPI in combination with other thread-based programming models (e.g., OpenMP).
-A novel collective communication framework with event-based programming and data dependencies was investigated, and it demonstrated a clear advantage in terms of aggregate bandwidth in heterogeneous (shared memory + network) systems.
+A novel collective communication framework with event-based programming and data dependencies was investigated.
+It demonstrated a clear advantage regarding aggregate bandwidth in heterogeneous (shared memory + network) systems.
 Support for MPI resilience following the User-Level Failure Mitigation (ULFM) fault-tolerance proposal was released based on the latest Open MPI version and will soon be fully integrated into Open MPI.

 In Collaboration With